JieanuStefan/mapster/README.md

+Changed MapFeatureData Properties from to an enum which uses a byte type (same as GeometryType) to avoid string comparison.

 Mapster
 -----------------------
 The solution in this repository contains several projects that aim to read and extract information from the OpenStreeMap binary [`osm.pbf`](https://wiki.openstreetmap.org/wiki/PBF_Format) format, as well as interpret and present this data in a user-facing way.